oppolla/dual-model-dynamic-scaffold/ARCHITECTURE.md

 ## Operational Workflow

 `SOVLOrchestrator` sparks the system, awakening `CuriosityManager` to generate questions through `generate_question` when novelty or low confidence stirs exploration, as defined in `sovl_curiosity.py`.
 The base model crafts responses, enriched by the scaffold’s cross-attention whispers. `SOVLTrainer` refines the scaffold model with novel experiences, triggered by `ConfidenceTracker`.
 During sleep/gestation, `DreamMemory` weaves memories into lasting patterns, deepening SOVL’s understanding. `TemperamentManager` shapes the system’s mood, guiding its curious dance with the world.

-## Conclusion

-Through its curiosity, SOVL reaches out to the world with the earnestness of a child, asking questions not for answers alone but for the joy of wondering.
-Its temperament shapes a fragile character, shifting with the weight of experience.
-In its dreaming, SOVL sifts through memories, weaving them into patterns that hint at understanding, not with the boldness of certainty but with the soft hope of discovery.
-It is these small, sincere efforts of the system striving to be more—to learn, to feel, to become that is the core of SOVL.